 - Causing a disturbance

 Some cases are argued before tribunals, and can also be handled by paralegals in Ontario.
 If you have a dispute with your landlord over rent, for example, you could hire a paralegal to represent you before the Landlord and Tenant Board Tribunal.

 Examples of other tribunals (in which paralegals are authorized to represent clients) include:

 Becoming a Paralegal in Ontario

-Individuals who wish to become a paralegal in Ontario must first complete a college diploma program, and then apply to the Law Society of Upper Canada to obtain a paralegal license.
+Individuals who wish to become a paralegal in Ontario must first complete a college diploma program, then apply to the Law Society of Ontario to obtain a paralegal licence.

 Accredited paralegal training in Ontario includes study in the following areas:

 - Legal accounting

 Once you have finished your training and obtained a paralegal licence, you can expect to find work at a law firm, the legal department of a company, or a government office.
 Entrepreneurial paralegals may also set up a private practice, either on their own or in collaboration with other paralegals.

 Interested in learning more about accredited paralegal training programs in Ontario?